odinuv/web/en/apv/walkthrough/backend/index.md

 Notice that I used two try-catch blocks, one for connecting to the database and one for the actual query.
-This will become more useful in future, when we need to distinguish between errors in different parts of code.
-In the first `catch` I used the `exit` function to immediately terminate the execution of the script.
+This will become more useful in future, when we need to distinguish between errors in different parts of the code.
+In the first `catch` I used the `exit` function to terminate immediately the execution of the script.

 ## Task -- Select Pattern
 Select `first_name`, `last_name`, `age`, `height` of all persons, whose first name or last name begins with **L**.
 Order the persons by their height and age (descending).
 Make sure to use appropriate error handling.
-I suggest you approach the task in parts, first make a working SQL query, then add it to a PHP script.
+I suggest you to approach the task in parts, first make a working SQL query, then add it to a PHP script.

 {: .solution}
 <div markdown='1'>